k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 - [Issues and Contributing](#issues-and-contributing)

 ## SRIOV Network Device Plugin
 The SRIOV network device plugin is Kubernetes device plugin for discovering and advertising SRIOV network virtual functions (VFs) in a Kubernetes host.

+## Features
+- Handles SRIOV capable/not-capable devices (NICs and Accelerators alike)
+- Supports devices with both Kernel and userspace(uio and VFIO) drivers
+- Supports PF bound to DPDK driver to meet certain use-cases
+- Allow grouping together multiple PCI devices as one aggregated resource pool
+- Can represent each PF as a separately addressable resource pool to K8s
+- User configurable resourceName
+- Detects Kubelet restarts and auto-re-register
+- Detects Link status (for Linux network devices) and updates associated VFs health accordingly
+- Extensible to support new device types with minimal effort if not already supported

 To deploy workloads with SRIOV VF this plugin needs to work together with the following two CNI plugins:

 - Multus CNI

   - Retrieves allocated network device information of a Pod

-  - Passes allocated SRIOV VF information to SRIOV CNI

 - SRIOV CNI